grouperenault/fmu_manipulation_toolbox/doc/container.md

   - *profiling*: performance indicators can be calculated by the container to help to identify the bottlenecks among the embedded FMU's.
 - routing table
-  - Input ports: the list of container's inputs.
-Each input is linked to one input of one of the embedded FMU's.
+  - Input ports: the list of the Container's inputs.
+Each input is linked to one input (or more) of one of the embedded FMU's.
-  - Output ports: the list of container's outputs.
+  - Output ports: the list of the container's outputs.
 Each output is linked to one output of one of the embedded FMU's.
   - Connexions between embedded FMU's
   - Explicitly ignored ports (only port with `causality = "output"` can be ignored)
-- Automatic routing table
+- Automation of routing table
   - *auto_input* exposes automatically the (unconnected) ports of embedded FMU's with `causality = "input"`
   - *auto_output* expose automatically the (unconnected) ports of embedded FMU's with `causality = "output"`
   - *auto_local* expose automatically the ports of embedded FMU's with `causality = "local"`